Full-Duplex Communication for ISAC: Joint Beamforming and Power Optimization: System Model and Problem Formulation

 \section{System Model and Problem Formulation}

 Consider an ISAC system as shown in Fig. \ref{fig:sysmodel}, where a dual-functional FD BS equipped with two uniform linear arrays (ULAs) receives the communication signals from $K$ single-antenna uplink users and sends a downlink ISAC signal via the same time-frequency resource.
+A diagram of the architectural procedure for the SIC that can be used in an FD ISAC system is also included in Fig. \ref{fig:sysmodel}.
 The downlink ISAC signal transmitted from an $N_t$-element ULA is adopted for simultaneously communicating with $L$ single-antenna downlink users and performing target detection on a point radar target.
 The radar echo signal and the uplink communication signals are received at the BS through the receive ULA with $N_r$ elements.

+The FD operation is beneficial to both communication and sensing functionalities by reusing the time-frequency resource efficiently.
+From the communication perspective, the spectral efficiency is significantly improved.
+Meanwhile from the radar perspective, the sensing is continuously performed at the BS occupying all the available channel bands such that an enhanced radar performance is achieved \cite{J.Zhang2022CSTEnabling,C.B.BarnetoWCM2021Full,RadarBook}.